axibase/axibase-collector-docs/updating-collector-on-docker.md

 docker exec axibase-collector /opt/axibase-collector/bin/stop-collector.sh
 ```

-> Make sure the container is running when you run the command.
+> Ensure the container is running when you run the command.

 ## Replace axibase-collector.war File